Enjoy the Tamar Valley, No Matter the Season

 Winter is the perfect time for a day trip to Plymouth, and the train line running through the Tamar Valley is renowned for its views of the Valley’s stunning scenery.
 The Aquarium is the largest public aquarium in the UK and features marine animals from all over the world – its the perfect activity for groups or families who want to stay out of the cold for the day!

 Make your visit to Plymouth a scenic one by catching the train down for a day – you’ll enjoy the views of the Valley for about an hour before arriving.
 Find out more about the Aquarium here.

 Looking for somewhere to stay in the Tamar Valley?

 Here are our recommendations:

 If you’re travelling to the Valley as a large group or family, we’d highly recommend the Mariner’s House in Calstock.
 Nestled in the heart of the Valley’s rolling hills, the Mariner’s House is a beautiful and cosy property which offers a little luxury after a long day spent adventuring.
-Calstock offers the best of both worlds as it is situated right on the border between Cornwall and Devon.
+The House offers the best of best worlds as it is situated on the border between Devon and Cornwall.

 Okel Tor Mine Cottages

-If you’re travelling as a pair or even on your own, the Okel Tor Mine Cottages are perfect for your visit.
+If you’re travelling as a pair or even on your own, the Okel Tor Mine Cottages are perfect for your visit Cornwall.
 As one of the most unusual and unique places to stay in the Tamar Valley, the cottages offer the best of peace and quiet on the Devon-Cornwall border.

 Stay somewhere as beautiful as the Cornish countryside.